-Federally listed as Endangered State listed as Endangered State recognized as Endemic NatureServe Heritage Rank G1-Critically imperiled IUCN Red List Ranking - Critically endangered Draft Revised Recovery Plan for the 'Alalā - USFWS 2003
+Federally Listed as Endangered State Listed as Endangered State Recognized as Endemic NatureServe Heritage Rank: GXC-Presumed Extinct/ Captive Population IUCN Red List Ranking - Extinct in the Wild Revised Recovery Plan for the 'Alalā - USFWS 2009

-SPECIES INFORMATION: Historically at least five crow species (Family: Corvidae) occurred in Hawai'i, only the 'alalā, or Hawaiian crow survives.
-Like other crows, 'alalā are raucous, gregarious and vocal; young, captive-raised birds often engage in tug-of-war with sticks.
-Like many corvids, 'alalā are long-lived and have a life span of 20 or more years.
-The species' diet primarily consists of native and introduced fruits, invertebrates, and eggs and nestlings of other forest birds, as well as nectar, flowers and carrion.
-Seasonal movements in response to weather and the availability of food plants (e.g., 'ie'ie [Freycinetia arborea]) have been noted.
+SPECIES INFORMATION: Historically at least five crow species (Family: Corvidae) occurred in Hawai'i, only the 'alala, or Hawaiian crow survives.
+Like other crows, 'alala are raucous, gregarious and vocal; young, captive-raised birds often engage in tug-of-war with sticks.
+Like many corvids, 'alalā are long-lived with a life span of 20 or more years.
+The diet primarily consists of native and introduced fruits, invertebrates, and eggs and nestlings of other forest birds, as well as nectar, flowers and carrion.
+Seasonal movements in response to weather and availability of food plants (e.g., 'ie'ie [Freycinetia arborea]) have been noted.
 Although individuals form long-term pair bonds, extra-pair copulations have been observed.
 Nests are predominantly constructed in 'ōhi'a (Metrosideros polymorpha) trees.
 Both sexes participate in nest construction, although only females incubate eggs and brood young.
 Clutch size ranges from two to five, although usually only one or two nestlings fledge.
 Fledglings typically cannot fly and often remain near the ground for long periods, likely increasing their susceptibility to disease (i.e., toxoplasmosis) and predation.
 Juveniles depend on their parents for at least eight months and remain with their family group until the following breeding season.
-Although large flocks characteristic of American crows (C. brachyrhynchos) have not been reported, historical reports suggest that birds associated with smaller, local flocks after the breeding season.
+Large flocks characteristic of American crows (C. brachyrhynchos) have not been reported, but there are historical reports of small local flocks after the breeding season.

 DISTRIBUTION: No individuals are known to exist in the wild.
-Historically, the 'alalā occurred in high- and low-elevation forests of the western and southeastern regions of the island of Hawai'i.
+Historically occurred in high- and low-elevation forests of the western and southeastern regions of the island of Hawai'i.